Next Starter Logo

 Dockerfile Overview

-builder: Copies source files and runs the build.
-Telemetry is disabled via NEXT_TELEMETRY_DISABLED=1.
-The build script also runs prisma generate and prisma migrate deploy automatically (via package.json).
+builder: Pulls the installed node_modules from the previous stage, copies the source, and runs the build.
+The build script in package.json also runs prisma generate and prisma migrate deploy before next build.

 runner: The production image.
-It copies only the standalone output and static assets, runs as a non-root system user (nextjs), and exposes port 3000.
+It runs as the built-in node user, copies only the standalone output, static assets, and public/, and exposes port 3000.

 WORKDIR /app